Youhaoran1512/AS-UNet/README.md

 # AS-UNet Training Configuration Guide

-This project is used for image segmentation model training.
+This project is used for landslide image segmentation model training.
 Dataset files should be placed in the `inputs` directory.
 The main training entry is `train.py`.

 ## Dataset Directory